alexlukelevy/alexlukelevy.github.io/_posts/2016-11-13-ticker-tape.markdown

 * Create a `FeedConfiguration` class to allow you to finely tune the display options of a `FeedEvent`

 ### Contributing
-[ticker-tape](https://github.com/alexlukelevy/ticker-tape) is open-source library, so if you wish to make use of or extend the library please do so on GitHub!e
+[ticker-tape](https://github.com/alexlukelevy/ticker-tape) is open-source library, so if you wish to make use of or extend the library please do so on GitHub!